 The following image reproduces part of the program code, showing a pattern based on the differences between consecutive primes.
 As all the primes are odd (except 2), the differences are all even (except the first).
 The irregularity of the prime sequence is reflected in this pattern also.
 Like other sequences, this eventually tends to infinity, so it is constrained as before with a modulo operation.

 The second part of the process is to generate a harmony (T-voice) using the tintinnabuli method.
 In addition to listening to Arvo Pärt’s music, I learned about this process by reading Paul Hillier’s book on Pärt and by studying the scores in ECM’s special edition of Tabula Rasa.
 There are six possible different T-voices (not counting octave transposition).
 The T-voice is generated by a strict process of transposing the M-voice: It takes one of the 3 notes in the scale’s triad (A-C-E), i.e. the nearest, next-nearest or furthest from the M-voice note, either above or below.
-Thus there are six unique ways of generating T-voices from the M-voice, which we may label as 1 up, 2 up, 3 up, 1 down, 2 down, and 3 down.
-Of the six voices generated by these transformations, pairs of them are similar, sharing the same pattern except when the M-voice occupies one of the triad’s notes (this minor difference was perhaps missed in Hillier’s analysis, which suggests that there are only three unique T-voices).
+Thus there are six basic ways of generating a T-voice, which we may label as +1, +2, +3, -1, -2 and -3.
+Pairs of these voices are similar, sharing the same pattern except when the M-voice occupies one of the triad’s notes.
+According to Hillier’s analysis, Pärt uses only four of the possible six T-voices (+1,+2,-1 and -2), which avoids unison and octave transpositions.
+Pärt also uses alternating T-voice patterns.
 Tintinnabulation in Pärt’s music occurs in various forms: as a single harmonic accompaniment or in combination, on the same or different instruments, played as a solo, duet or more.
-A single T-voice may use variations and combinations of the six transposition methods -by alternating above and below the M-voice, for example – generating a more complex harmonic pattern.
+A single T-voice may use variations and combinations of the transposition methods – for example, by alternating above and below the M-voice (+1,-1,+1,-1, …), which generates a more complex harmonic pattern.

 Various combinations of the six basic T-voices are used in these pieces.
 The voices are not always played simultaneously but are also arpeggiated, which – to the best of my knowledge – is not a technique employed by Pärt.
 The output of the programs is MIDI files, which are voiced as synthesized bell sounds using two of my favourite VST instruments, Synth1 and XILS 3.

-An album based on this work is forthcoming, due in 2013, to be released via Runningonair Music.
+An album based on this work is forthcoming, due to be released via Runningonair Music.
+Until then, this set of early pieces can be heard on SoundCloud: